 Dave Shea is most famous for his CSS Zen Garden project, which helped spearhead the move from table-based web design layout to CSS-based layouts.
 The website became very popular, both helping to push the boundaries of what designs could be achieved with CSS alone, and also encouraging web designers the world over to adopt the approach.

-08. Jeffrey Zeldman
+09. Jeffrey Zeldman

-- Twitter: twitter.com/zeldman
+- Twitter: @zeldman

 10. Rachel Andrew

-- Twitter: twitter.com/rachelandrew
+- Twitter: @rachelandrew

 Rachel is a web developer, speaker and prolific writer.
 Her books include titles for SitePoint, Apress and Five Simple Steps, covering the likes of PHP web development, CSS3 Layout Modules and Adobe's Dreamweaver web design tool.
 Aside from her speaking and writing, Rachel is the Managing Director of edgeofmyseat.com, a web development consultancy known for its Perch CMS app.

 11. Simon Collison

-- Twitter: twitter.com/colly
+- Twitter: @colly

 12. Veerle Pieters

-- Twitter: twitter.com/vpieters
+- Twitter: @vpieters

-Veerle is a hugely talented graphic designer from Belgium, best known for both her work through Duoh!, the agency she co-founded with Geert Leyseele, and her blog at veerle.duoh.com where she shares insights and tutorials.
+Veerle Pieters is a hugely talented graphic designer from Belgium, best known for both her work through Duoh!, the agency she co-founded with Geert Leyseele, and her blog at veerle.duoh.com where she shares insights and tutorials.
 She's also an author and speaker, and has worked on some high profile projects including the GUI for ExpressionEngine.

 13. Cameron Moll

-- Twitter: twitter.com/cameronmoll
+- Twitter: @cameronmoll

-Cameron is a well-known designer who speaks regularly at web design conferences across the world.
-As well as the Authentic Jobs website, which Cameron is responsible for, he's collaborated on books with the likes of Andy Budd and Simon Collison.
+Cameron Moll is a well-known designer who speaks regularly at web design conferences across the world.
+As well as the Authentic Jobs website, which Moll is responsible for, he's collaborated on books with the likes of Andy Budd and Simon Collison.
 As well as his speaking and books, Moll is well known for a series of typographical posters rendered with letterpress, which are well worth a look!